Paultree/calculator-project/README.md

 - Display should populate when you click number buttons. - [x]

 - Calculator should not evaluate more than a single pair of numbers at a time. - [x]

+Approach:

+- To handle a continuous operation, I declared 2 arrays.
+  - One handles the numbers inputted and become stored in 1 array.
+  - Second handles operators clicked and stores into a second array.
+- Created a third array that handles what is outputted on the calculator display.
+- Created a module that houses the main operators (plus, minus, divide, multiply)
+- Decided to build the entire calculator using HTML and some CSS.
+Then adding functionality to each button using JS.

+Reflection:

+- Initially wanted to imitate the iPhone calculator design and I think I copied it well.
+- Although most of the logic of the calculator seems to be functional, there are a few things that can be improved:
+  - Functions could be broken down even further to improve purity.

+Future Goals:

+- Refactor the code and logic to allow for continuous operation even after user clicks the equal button.
+In iPhone calculator, users are able to continue operation after pressing equal button however I was not able to get it done so in future, I would like to get this right.

+Further reading:

+Stay in touch:

+Licence:

+Contribution:

 New logs:
 11/01/2023